niiischall/DoubleOrNothing/README.md

 # DoubleOrNothing
-A React-based betting game for a hackerrank hiring challenge
+A React-based betting game for a hackerrank hiring challenge.